EddyVerbruggen/VideoCapturePlus-PhoneGap-Plugin/README.md

 ## 3. Installation

+IMPORTANT NOTE: if you currently use the org.apache.cordova.media-capture plugin, remove it (otherwise your build will fail, or at least on PhoneGap Build it does).

 ### Automatically (CLI / Plugman)
 VideoCapturePlus is compatible with [Cordova Plugman](https://github.com/apache/cordova-plugman), compatible with [PhoneGap 3.0 CLI](http://docs.phonegap.com/en/3.0.0/guide_cli_index.md.html#The%20Command-line%20Interface_add_features), here's how it works with the CLI: